 Do you have textbooks, dictionaries, stationary and teaching materials?Do you have a copy machine?

 Dave’s ESL Café has job listings and discussion boards for ESL/EFL teachers in the U.S. and abroad.Whether checking out a school in Kazahkstan, fishing for lesson ideas or just commiserating with fellow teachers, sooner or later everybody comes to Dave’s.

 The JET program is a government sponsored program for teaching in Japan’s public school system.

 HanWooRee Language and Education Center is a private language school chain in Korea.

 In Chile and Argentina native English speakers are always in demand.
 Check out the Colegio Ingles British Royal.

 The French government sponsors the French Teaching Assistant Program, providing paid opportunities to teach in France.

 The American Scandinavian Foundation offers teaching positions in Finland.

 If you’re a student learning English as a second language (ESL), this page has some amazing resources: ESL Learning for Traveling Students.

-We hope that we answered most of your teach abraod questions — if you still have some questions that need to be answered, feel free to drop us a line, we’ll certainly do our best to find the answer!
+I hope that we answered most of your teach abroad questions — if you still have some questions that need to be answered, feel free to drop me a line, I’ll certainly do our best to find the answer!